How does Canadian family law handle the termination of a sponsored relationship?

 Final Thoughts

 If your relationship breaks down after being sponsored. it’s recommended to seek advice from an immigration that lawyer.
 That specializing in spousal sponsorship rights and obligations.
-Green Light Canada has a team of experienced consultants.
+Green Light Immigration has a team of experienced consultants.
 Who can offer professional legal services to help you with your sponsorship requirements.
 Contact us now, and you’ll get detailed information on any immigration you need in Canada.